The best ways to make coffee for one person

 The Hario V60 is one of the most popular pour over coffee makers on the market today.
 Made from heat-resistant borosilicate glass or plastic, it allows you to control every aspect of the brewing process, allowing you to achieve a perfectly balanced cup with just a few simple steps.
 To put it simply, it's the perfect way to brew a really solid single cup of coffee.

 To use the V60, simply place your coffee grounds in the cone-shaped filter and slowly pour hot water over them in a circular motion.
 The water should drip down through the grounds and into your coffee mug or carafe below.
 You can adjust the flow rate by using a finer or coarser grind, depending on what kind of flavor profile you want to achieve.
-Start with a medium, then go a little finer on the grind and see how you like the coffee, then adjust accordingly.
+Start with a medium grind, then go a little finer or coarser on the grind and see how you like the coffee, then adjust accordingly.
 Try starting using around 3 tablespoons of coffee to make a 10 oz cup of coffee, as a baseline.

 We're featuring the V60 because it's the most well-known of this style, but there are many other similar types of single-cup pour over brewers.
 Another popular one is the Kalita Wave Series, which is made by another Japanese company called Kalita.
 No matter which brand of coffee maker you choose, they're all designed to make an excellent cup of coffee.